 Yet despite all our technology, we struggle to deliver on our digital employee experience.
 The weaknesses include:

-- Relevance and personalization: Programs are often perceived as generic and not tailored to individual needs.
+Programs are often perceived as generic and not tailored to individual needs.
 Employees are more likely to value something that is personalized to them.

+Even when people have access to tools at work, Simpplr research shows that 41% of employees struggle to navigate the company’s intranet and cite frustrations in finding information.
 As we work toward expanding our DEX capabilities, we must ensure that we’re not just adding more tools but also creating a truly unified and digital employee experience.

 The hype around AI has been huge.
-Don’t get me wrong, I’m a big believer in the potential of AI.
+Don’t get me wrong — I’m a big believer in the potential of AI.
 In the years before AI went mainstream — arguably in 2023 when generative AI tools like ChatGPT launched — many people forecasted that robots would come for our jobs and the three-day workweek would soon be a reality.

+This rings true to our past experiences with change.
+The anticipation is often worse than the reality.
 There’s no doubt that practical applications of AI will increase at a healthy pace.
 Many of us have started using generative AI to kick-start our writing (yes, I did!), take notes at our meetings, and more.

-3 practical steps to leverage AI
+3 practical steps to make the most of AI

-As we progress through 2025, we should also focus on practical steps to make the most of AI:
+As we progress through 2025, we should focus on practical steps to make the most of AI:

 - Scrutinize our software applications for how they leverage AI today and ask our vendors whether innovation is embedded in their roadmap.